DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 You will need to start looking at what are called 'orchestration technologies'.

 The Docker team has published light orchestration frameworks called [Docker Compose](https://docs.Docker.com/compose/) and [Docker Swarm](https://docs.Docker.com/engine/swarm/).
-Whilst both solutions are relatively effective and have their share of pros and cons,[Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) is by far the most widly used container orchestration mechanism in production environemnts.
+Whilst both solutions are relatively effective and have their share of pros and cons,[Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) is by far the most widely used container orchestration mechanism in production environments.

 Kubernetes (sometimes also called K8) was actually developed by Google and was inspired by [Google's Borg](https://ai.google/research/pubs/pub43438).
 The Borg is one of the key reasons why Google was able to massively scale services like its web search and GMail.
 Everything at Google is a container and as early as 2014 Google claimed to be starting [two billion](https://www.theregister.co.uk/2014/05/23/google_containerization_two_billion/) [containers per week](https://cloud.google.com/containers/)